 Dive into the fight against cancer by competing in one of two Swim Across America events: A 22-mile relay-style swim in Boston or the half- or full-mile Nantasket Swim in Hull, Mass.

-Pedal your way to cancer cures by riding for Team Perini in the Pan-Massachusetts Challenge, the nation's largest bike-a-thon.
+Pedal your way to cancer cures by riding for Team Perini in the Pan-Mass Challenge, the nation's largest bike-a-thon.
 Choose from a variety of rides across the Commonwealth that accommodate every level of cyclist.

 Take the next step and walk for Team Perini Survivors in the Boston Marathon® Jimmy Fund Walk.
 Select from one of five routes designed for everyone from a marathon enthusiast to families and everyone in between.